 GO TO A CONCERT: Barbican

-A world-class arts and learning centre, the Barbican pushes the boundaries of all major art forms including dance, film, music, theatre and visual arts.
-It’s very easy to while away an afternoon or evening here (especially in the summer, when you can sit on the huge terrace), but the vast Brutalist building comes into its own in autumn when you can slide into one of its cosy seats in the wooden auditorium and watch a band – upcoming acts include Low, Slow Club and Connan Mockasin.
-Away from its concert hall, there are two galleries (current exhibitions include Modern Couples: Art, Intimacy and the Avant-garde), a cinema, three restaurants and a trinket-filled shop – perfect for Christmas presents.
+A world-class arts and learning centre, the Barbican pushes the boundaries of all major art forms, especially dance, film, music, theatre and visual arts.
+It’s very easy to while away an afternoon or evening here, but the vast Brutalist complex comes into its own in autumn when you can slide into one of its cosy seats in the wooden auditorium and watch a band.
+Upcoming acts include Holly Herndon, Hannah Peel and Iggy Pop.
+Elsewhere on site, there are two galleries (current exhibitions include Into the Night: Cabarets & Clubs in Modern Art), a cinema, three restaurants and a trinket-filled shop – perfect for Christmas presents.

 Silk Street, Clerkenwell, EC2Y 8DS

 A firm favourite with fashionistas, Prêt-à-Portea puts a contemporary twist on afternoon tea with its collection of bold catwalk cakes.
 This season’s ‘cakewalk’ features a ‘Moschino’ velvet pistachio and mascarpone cream delice with a salted crumble base.
 Fendi is represented by a lemon sablé biscuit piped with glossy royal icing, to portray the buttercup yellow raincoat from Karl Lagerfeld’s last collection for the fashion house.
 A Molly Goddard gown is transformed into pink spun sugar encasing a cinnamon financier filled with Pink Lady apple mousse and apple compote.
 Finally, Jacquemus’s ‘Le Micro Chiquito’ handbag has been honoured as an almond and blackcurrant cake with chocolate garnish, finished with a cassis mirror glaze.